jgasperackpsu/stat380_finalproject/README.md

 ## By Jackson Gasperack and Sawan Pandita

 <br>
-This repository is exploring different staistics of Men's Basketball Division I teams from the years 2013 to 2025.
+This repository is exploring different statistics of Men's Basketball Division I teams from the years 2013 to 2025.
 The data files include information on 12 individual years of statistics and how the teams panned out for those years.
 There is a larger datatset that includes all teams from all years and those statistics as well, just a binded version of all the individual files.
 <br>

 ## Overview